PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 Our tests will surely alter the contents of the database in some way or another - luckily, there is a very simple way to avoid it - you will need to add a `@Transactional` annotation - this will make sure not to commit any changes inside the repository.

-Next, we should add a WordRepository private field and annotate it with an `@Autowired` annotation - this will let us interact with the database and test out our methods.
+Next, let's add a WordRepository private field and annotate it with an `@Autowired` annotation - this will let us interact with the database and test out our methods.

 Here's how the class should look by now: